eaa3/JavaPojectTemplate/README.md

 ## Summary

 This is a simple java project template following a simple project organisation style.
 The project is composed of a few packages, and each package can have a number of java classes.
-In this simple project we assume to have a single main class, which can be found in test_package.
 This project also contains a sample build_script file that builds the whole source code containted in src for all packages, putting the generated .class files inside a build folder in the project root directory.

 ## Building